MRSA Infection In Children: Symptoms, Treatment, And Risks

 It is possible that MRSA will go away on its own, however, seek medical advice if you think your child has MRSA symptoms because the infection can become severe in a short span of time if left untreated (13).

 MRSA infection in children can lead to significant skin lesions since the bacteria is resistant to usual antibiotic treatments.
-This can be spread from daycares or peer groups through sharing personal items or direct contact.
+It is a type of staph infection in kids that can spread in daycares or peer groups through shared personal items or direct contact.
 Cultures from skin lesions help to diagnose MRSA infections.
 Oral and topical antibiotics are also prescribed for mild MRSA skin lesions.
 Severe MRSA infections require intravenous antibiotics and joint infections require surgical fluid drainage.
 Maintaining hand hygiene and not sharing personal items may prevent the spread.
 It is recommended to visit a pediatrician since OTC medications and home remedies may not cure MRSA infections.

 Infographic: Impact Of Decolonization In Pediatric MRSA